 Biochemical Electives

-In addition to the courses listed above, students may select courses with prefix BIOL, BMB, CHEM, or MICR numbered 3000 or above.
-Advisor approval is required for courses that center on experiential learning, such as research (e.g., MICR:4161 Undergraduate Research in Microbiology), science communication (e.g., CHEM:4000 Scientists and Writers), service learning (e.g., BIOL:4806 Service Learning in Biology), or teaching internships/practica (e.g., BMB:3800 Biochemistry Teaching Practicum).
+In addition to the courses previously listed, students may select courses with prefix BIOL, BMB, CHEM, or MICR numbered 3000 or above.
+Advisor approval is required for courses that center on experiential learning, such as research (e.g., MICR:4161 Undergraduate Research in Microbiology), science communication (e.g., CHEM:4000 Scientists and Writers), service learning, or teaching internships/practica (e.g., BMB:3800 Biochemistry Teaching Practicum).

 Business